About Conduct Disorder, A DSM-5 Diagnosable Condition

 The DSM-5 specifies that the behaviors of conduct disorder must occur repetitively and persistently to warrant a diagnosis.
 In addition, at least three behaviors must be present within the past 12 months, and at least one must have occurred in the past six months.

-The onset of symptoms of a conduct disorder happens in childhood or adolescence, with early behavioral problems involving lying or truancy often progressing to more serious offenses such as stealing, vandalism, and aggression.
+The onset of symptoms of a conduct disorder happens in childhood or adolescence.
+As such, early behavioral problems involving lying or truancy often progress to more serious offenses such as stealing, vandalism, and aggression.

 Behavioral requirements